altunixon/wips/lns/altina_ln/ASP-25-Chapter_5_An_Invitation_into_Darkness.md

 "Mmh."<br/>

-Regis' response was weird because his face was being pulled.
+Regis' response was weird because his face was being pulled.<br/>

-The fingers pinching his cheeks let go, and started to caress his face.
+The fingers pinching his cheeks let go, and started to caress his face.<br/>

-Clarisse put both her hands on Regis' face.
+Clarisse put both her hands on Regis' face.<br/>

-And she drew her lips closer like this.
+And she drew her lips closer like this.<br/>

 -- Eh?
 What is happening?
-Regis was petrified once again.
+Regis was petrified once again.<br/>

-She smelled really good.
+She smelled really good.<br/>

-It numbed the depths of his brain.
+It numbed the depths of his brain.<br/>

-When she was close enough for Regis to feel her breath.
+When she was close enough for Regis to feel her breath.<br/>

 "Mr. Regis..."<br/>